PlaidCloud/website/content/en/docs/reference/access-authn-authz/authentication.md

 `azp` (authorized party) claim, a mechanism for allowing one client to issue tokens on behalf of another.

-Kubernetes does not provide an OpenID Connect Identity Provider.
+PlaidCloud does not provide an OpenID Connect Identity Provider.
 You can use an existing public OpenID Connect Identity Provider (such as Google, or [others](https://connect2id.com/products/nimbus-oauth-openid-connect-sdk/openid-connect-providers)).
 Or, you can run your own Identity Provider, such as [dex](https://dexidp.io/),